 For purposes of this policy, the Boards of PG&E Corporation and its subsidiaries (including Pacific Gas and Electric Company) are considered one board.

-The Board may not designate any person as a candidate for election or re‑election as a director after such person has reached the age of 72; provided, however, if the Nominating and Governance Committee and Board determine that it is in the best interest of the Corporation to re-nominate a director who is 72 years old or older, or not re-nominate a director who is younger than 72 years, the Board retains the authority to do so.
+The Board may not designate any person as a candidate for election or re-election as a director after such person has reached the age of 75, unless the Nominating and Governance Committee and the Board determine that it is in the best interest of the Corporation to do so.
+The Board retains the authority to not re-nominate a director who is younger than age 75.
+The Board generally targets an average tenure for all directors of 10 years or less.

 The Board sets the level of compensation for directors, based on the recommendation of the Compensation Committee, and taking into account the impact of compensation on director independence.
 Directors who are also current employees of the Corporation receive no additional compensation for service as directors.